ReallyGoodSmarts/travel-slack-bot/README.md

-# Linking TripIt & Slack For Basic Info
+# Linking TripIt & Slack

 This little program watches someone's TripIt account and posts a note into Slack whenever they're on the road.